awsdocs/amazon-ec2-user-guide/doc_source/requesting-ebs-volume-modifications.md

 ## Modifying an EBS Volume Using Elastic Volumes \(AWS CLI\)<a name="modify-ebs-volume-cli"></a>

-Use the [modify\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-volume.html) command modify one or more configuration settings for a volume\.
+Use the [modify\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-volume.html) command to modify one or more configuration settings for a volume\.
 For example, if you have a volume of type `gp2` with a size of 100 GiB, the following command changes its configuration to a volume of type `io1` with 10,000 IOPS and a size of 200 GiB\.

 ```
 aws ec2 modify-volume --volume-type io1 --iops 10000 --size 200 --volume-id vol-11111111111111111